Corporate Governance

 Sustainability

-• Establishment of ESG KPIs
+• ESG status

 • Approach to human rights due diligence